-◆ Turkey: Thawing the turkey completely before cooking it is extremely important to reduce the risk of food-borne illness.
-If a turkey is not properly thawed, the outside of the turkey will be done gotten hot enough in the cooking process to destroy disease-causing bacteria.
+Turkey: Thawing the turkey completely before cooking it is extremely important to reduce the risk of food-borne illness.
+If a turkey is not properly thawed, the outside of the turkey will be done before the inside, and the inside will not have gotten hot enough in the cooking process to destroy disease-causing bacteria.
 Allow the correct amount of time to properly thaw and cook a whole turkey.
 For example, a 20-pound turkey needs 2-3 days to thaw completely when thawed in the refrigerator at a temperature of no more than 40 degrees Fahrenheit.